SatoruMuro/SAM2GUIfor3Drecon/README.md

 <img src="images/step3-07.PNG" alt="step1" width="80%">

-【STLファイルの出力】　Exporting STL Files
+Exporting STL Files
-・Segmentationsの画面に行き、Export to filesからSTLファイルを出力

 Go to the Segmentations screen and select Export to files to output the STL file.

-【3Dデータの観察】　3D Data Observation
+3D Data Observation
-・改めて3D slicerを立ち上げる
-・表示を3D onlyにしておく。
-・Add data > Choose Files to Addで作成したSTLファイルをすべて選択し取り込む
-・Modelsの画面に行き、各Nodeの色と透明度を変更する
-・SaveでMRML Sceneとして保存しておけば、また同じ状態を開くことができる

 Launch 3D Slicer again.
 Set the display mode to 3D only.